unity_kit 2.0.0 copy "unity_kit: ^2.0.0" to clipboard

 Typed Bridge Abstract UnityBridge interface with UnityMessage for structured Flutter-Unity communication

-Lifecycle Management State machine with enforced transitions (uninitialized -> ready -> paused -> resumed -> disposed)
+Lifecycle Management State machine with enforced transitions (uninitialized -> ready -> paused -> resumed -> disposed), plus the Unity-side UnityKitGameManager

 Readiness Guard Queues messages before Unity is ready, auto-flushes when the engine starts